 The ETUC thus expressly welcomed the Commission’s proposal to surmount the European employers’ opposition by taking the legislative initiative itself.
 Some 15 years after the adoption of the original European Works Council Directive, a window of opportunity opened up once more to adapt the rights of European Works Councils to the realities of the European Single Market and to thereby strengthen the options of European Works Council and clear up remaining legal uncertainties.

 More than another decade later, the Recast itself is under review.
 While this Directive closed some of the gaps between the scope and function of European Works Councils and European Company Works Councils, various stakeholders have advocated for the strengthening of European Works Councils and their ability to exercise information and consultation rights, while taking account of different industrial relations systems in Member States.
-Following two rounds of consultation with the social partners over 2023, a legislative proposal is anticipated in early 2024.
+Following two rounds of consultation with the social partners over 2023, a legislative proposal was anticipated in early 2024.